dpow/capntar/README.md

 ### Dependencies
 * `cc65` - "the 6502 compiler":  compiler suite targeting 65(C)02-based platforms.
 Includes an assembler (`ca65`), linker (`ld65`), C compiler (`cc65`), disassembler (`da65`), and other handy tools.
 Available free at http://www.cc65.org/.
 * `GnuWin32` - port of GNU tools to modern Windows systems.
 If you're stuck on Windows, consider installing `make`, which will "make" compiling and cleaning much easier.
 Obtain from http://gnuwin32.sourceforge.net/.
 A handy auto-downloader-installer is available at http://sourceforge.net/projects/getgnuwin32/.
 * `fceux` - excellent NES emulator with many debugging features.
-Other emulators will probably work just fine, but this is the one the game is being consistently tested against. http://www.fceux.com/web/home.html
+Other emulators will probably work just fine, but this is the one the game is being consistently tested against.
+NEStopia is also a good one, especially if you're on OSX. http://www.fceux.com/web/home.html

 Play!
 -----